reiinakano/xcessiv/docs/thirdparty.rst

 Xcessiv with TPOT
 -----------------

+.. admonition:: Note

+   As of v0.4, Xcessiv now provides direct integration with TPOT.
+View :ref:`TPOT base learner construction` for details.
+This section is kept here to demonstrate the power of stacking together different TPOT pipelines.

 Xcessiv is a great tool for tuning different models and pipelines and stacking them into one big ensemble, but with all the possible combinations of pipelines, where would you even begin?

 Enter TPOT.